MA in Social Justice in Intercultural Relations

 Arts and Humanities

 Pulsfus, Emily M., "Behind Bars: prison abolition and collective work toward social justice" (2012).
 Capstone Collection.
-Paper 2538.
+2538.